Gahill1826/Laboratory-of-Neuroimaging/README.md

 LONI brain atlases were created from a desire to standardize brain image databases and understand brain spatial characteristics; structure, features and relationships with other features, shape and the associated characteristics, and region of functional activation.
 These characteristics are used to index schemes and nomenclature systems.
 LONI brain atlas integrates information by applying validation, warping algorithms, indexing schemes and nomenclature systems on multiple representations of the brain are collected to increase confidence in statistical and visual power.
 LONI atlases is separated into mapping of the whole brain and maps of groups or populations.

+Anonymize Subject:
-LONI Debabeler (JAVA Image I/O Plugin Architecture 1.4) (Main LONI Workflow):
+LONI Debabbler (JAVA Image I/O Plugin Architecture 1.4) (Main LONI Workflow):
-Uses appropriate file translations to automatically convert (ANALYZE, MINC, and variants of DICOM, and proprietary formats used for fMRI and MRS files) neuroimaging software packages file format between each pair of linked packages.
-File translations consists of Debabeler GUI to visualize the translation.
+Uses appropriate file translations (e.g. Analysis of functional neuroimages) to automatically convert (ANALYZE, MINC, and variants of DICOM, and proprietary formats used for fMRI and MRS files, NifTI, and etc) neuroimaging software packages file format between each pair of linked packages.
+File translations consists of Debabbler GUI to visualize the translation.
 The data translation engine: 1.
 Identify image file metadata characteristics; 2.
 Group similar data together according to user-define values from metadata; 3.
 Translate images by reading metadata, pixel data, mapping data into specified output file format.
 Translations steps includes arithmetic, string operations, image pixel manipulations, and physical system transformations.
 Allows users the ability to create new translations by editing common “core” translations.

 Unique/Purpose: Visual programming environment allows an easy alternative way to alter existing translations of data.
 Source code in “LONI Image I/O Plugin download”.
 Medical imaging data is collected and encoded into a specified file format.
 Despite efforts to standardize file formats, there are invariably significant difference in elements available, elements stored, and interpretation of elements.
 Knowing file format does not reveal appropriately method to extract and use metadata.
-LONI Debabeler addresses these issues by enabling users easier access to image metadata and providing users a flexible and programmable environment in which to manipulate metadata between file formats.
+LONI Debabbler addresses these issues by enabling users easier access to image metadata and providing users a flexible and programmable environment in which to manipulate metadata between file formats.
 -Tools and modules are cached on user computer enabling offline workflow construction.

 NOTABLE FEATURES: